WelfzTwingoFurs/WegTek3D/README.md

 -Floor-sprite position slightly innacurate to aspect ratio;
 -Mouselook different sensitivity for X and Y;
 -No in-game options (all settings in editor);
--The car is infinitely tall for walls and other cars;
+-The car is partially infinitely tall.
--Cars' polygons distort when clipping;
--NPCs can't dodge things, only follow targets.

 ###################################################################################